Last fall my son woke up and greeted me with a nasal-y “morning Mom.” In my experience, other upper respiratory issues aren’t too far behind.

-But his going to school left a several hour gap – a time frame where he’s missing “a dose” of essential oils to help his body fight off the ickies.
+But his going to school left a several hour gap – a time frame where he’s missing essential oils to help keep his body well.

 I had heard of essential oil diffuser necklaces before, and even bought one!
 But the quality was poor – it wouldn’t close well and I wasn’t sure how well it would hold up after being under a boys shirt all day.
 I also wasn’t sure if the metal would hold up to being touched by the essential oils over time.

 I found a tutorial to make an essential oil diffuser necklace out of clay, which is definitely an affordable route to take.
 A 1 lb bucket of modeling clay costs $3 at Target and you can make at least 30 necklaces out of it, likely more!

 But here is where I got tripped up.
 In theory, you’re supposed to apply the essential oils directly on top of the clay portion.
 However, this necklace was going to be worn by my son, under his shirt.

 This meant that there was potential for the oils to touch his skin – which isn’t recommended for many oils.

 There was also potential for the oils to touch his clothes – which also isn’t recommended for many oils.